evilcyber.com

 Is It Healthy?

-Even a meta analysis published in the renowned British Medical Journal came to the conclusion that this diet plan, mainly consisting of vegetables, fruits, and legumes, as well as moderate amounts of healthy fats and red wine, reduces the risk of dying from cancer and lowers the chances of developing cardiovascular, Parkinson’s and Alzheimer’s disease.
+Even a meta analysis published in the renowned British Medical Journal came to the conclusion that it reduces the risk of dying from cancer and lowers the chances of developing cardiovascular, Parkinson’s and Alzheimer’s disease.

 Rate of Heart Disease Similar in Spain and US

-All in all and at least for the subjects of this study, the risk of coronary disease was as high as in the US and actually higher than in Great Britain – two countries often cited as examples of bad eating habits.
+For the Spanish subjects of this study, the risk of coronary disease was as high as in the US and actually higher than in Great Britain.

 The study’s leader, Dr. Ricardo Gómez-Huelgas, also told press agency ANI that “cardiovascular diseases account for 33% of deaths in Spain, making it the main cause of mortality in the country.”